Citalopram Review: The Best Depression Treatment?

 The more rare side effects of citalopram are the more concerning ones in our opinion.

-In 2017, the FDA published a safety announcement about how citalopram could cause abnormal heart rhythms.
+In 2017, the FDA published a safety announcement explaining that citalopram could cause abnormal heart rhythms.
 The agency recommended against using the drug at daily doses higher than 40 mg to reduce the risk of this side effect.

-Suicidal thoughts and behaviors also appears to be a rare side effect of citalopram, which unfortunately seems to be the case for a number of prescription antidepressants.
+Suicidal thoughts and behaviors also appear to be rare side effects of citalopram.

 medical study on antidepressants and suicide found that citalopram nearly doubled the rate of suicidal ideation or attempted suicide.
 7.1% of those taking citalopram in a clinical trial experienced suicidal thoughts or behaviors, compared to only 3.6% of users taking a placebo pill.